Bimaristan: Al-Adudi Hospital

-Founded in 981 by the then ruler of Baghdad, Adud al-Dawlah, this hospital was administrated by al-Razi, who also chose its location along the Tigris River.
+Founded in 981 by the then ruler of Baghdad, Adud al-Dawlah, this hospital was administered by al-Razi, who also chose its location along the Tigris River.
 He determined where it should be located by "hanging a piece of meat in several places for a few days and deciding in favor of the place where meat was found to be least infected."
 At its inception, the Al-Adudi Hospital had twenty-five staff members, specializing in fields ranging from optics to surgery.
 In addition to these specialists, the Al-Adudi Hospital also served as a teaching hospital for new doctors.
 The Al-Adudi Hospital remained operational into the 12th century CE when, in 1184, it was described as "...being like an enormous palace in size."
 Ultimately, the Al-Adudi Hospital was destroyed in 1258 by Mongols led by Hulagu Khan in the siege of Baghdad.

 Cairo

 Al-Fustat Hospital

 One of the first Egyptian hospitals was the Al-Fustat Hospital, which was founded in 872 CE.
 It was founded by Ahmed ibn Tulun and was located in Fustat, located in what is now modern Cairo.
 The Al-Fustat Hospital shared many common features with modern hospitals.
 Among these were bath houses separated by gender, separate wards and the safekeeping of personal items during a patient's convalescence.
 In addition to these practices, the Al-Fustat Hospital is the first to have offered treatment for mental disorders.
 Beyond the practice of medicine, the Al-Fustat Hospital was also a teaching hospital and housed approximately 100,000 books.
 Another key feature of the Al-Fustat Hospital was that it offered all treatment for free.
 This was made possible by waqf revenue, and the Al-Fustat Hospital was likely the first hospital endowed in this way.
 Near the Al-Fustat Hospital, Ibn-Tulum also established a pharmacy to provide medical care in emergencies.
 The Al-Fustat Hospital remained in operation for approximately 600 years.